ansys/pyansys/README.rst

 - **mapdl-all**: This target installs the core packages and `PyMAPDL Reader`_.
 - **fluent-all**: This target installs the core packages, and `PyFluent - Visualization`_.
 - **tools**: This target installs the core packages, `Ansys FileTransfer Tool`_, `Ansys Tools Common`_, `PyAnsys Tools Variable Interop`_, `PyAnsys Units`_, and `PyMaterials Manager`_.
+- **mcp**: This target installs the core packages, as well as the MCP-related solutions.
 - **all**: This target installs all extra ``pyansys`` packages.

 Package installation